Use Cases

 • Cited requirement grading

-• Apples-to-apples commercial comparison
+• Side-by-side response comparison

 • Decision support for award workflows